aamay001/city-dashboard/README.md

 # City Dashboard

-Capstone project at Thinkful while learning about Asyn Requests.
+Capstone project at Thinkful while learning about Async Requests.

 Dashboard with live info about your city.